teachthenet/pycraft/lesson_3.md

 ```

 - We have another construct called an if statement.
+- An If statement has a condition it checks.
+- If the condition passes (is true), it executes the indented code underneath it ONCE.
-- Similar to a while statement, it has a condition it checks, and then indented code underneath it.
+- If the condition fails (it is not true), it skips the indented code underneath it.
-- For an if statement, that code is ONLY executed once if the condition is satisfied.
-- For a while statement, the code is continuously executed in a loop while the condition is satisfied.
+- So an IF statement executes its code once, while a While loop executes it repeatedly!

 ```
 x = 4